 Examples of medium light loving plants are as follows:

-African violet - The African violet (Saintpaulia) is your classic indoor plant.
-They bloom like crazy for some people and never for others.
+African violet: The African violet (Saintpaulia) is your classic indoor plant.
+It blooms like crazy for some people, and never for others.
 This is a good plant to experiment with.
-They have fuzzy leaves that form a rosette, and their flowers come in a variety of pink and purple shades.
-They like average to warm temperatures along with medium to high humidity.
+It has fuzzy leaves that form a rosette and the flowers come in a variety of pink and purple shades.
+It likes average to warm temperatures along with medium to high humidity.
 The soil should be kept evenly moist, but you should not get water on the leaves.
-They should be fertilized with diluted fertilizer each time you water them.
+The plants should be fertilized with diluted fertilizer each time you water.

-Bird’s nest fern – Bird’s nest fern (Asplenium nidus) has apple-green fronds that get to be 3 feet long.
+Bird’s nest fern: Bird’s nest fern (Asplenium nidus) has apple green fronds that get to be 3 feet (91 cm.) long.
 This is a great plant for the bathroom.
 It likes high humidity and average temperatures.
 The soil should be kept evenly moist.
-This plant grows somewhat slow.
+This plant grows somewhat slowly.

-Boston fern - The Boston fern (Nephrolepis bostoniensis) is a popular houseplant.
-It’s a tropical looking plant that is full and lush when it’s kept nice.
+Boston fern: The Boston fern (Nephrolepis bostoniensis) is a popular houseplant.
+It’s a tropical looking plant that’s full and lush when it’s kept nice.
 The Dallas fern (N. exaltata Dallasi) is shorter and dense.
 Fluffy Ruffles has frilly fronds.
 You need to provide average temperatures and evenly moist soil for these to flourish.

-Christmas cactus - The Christmas cactus (Schlumbergera) has a name that comes from the bloom.
+Christmas cactus: The Christmas cactus (Schlumbergera) has a name that comes from the bloom.
 The flowers are pink and red with bent back petals.
 Depending on when it decides to bloom, it is sometimes called the Halloween cactus or the Thanksgiving cactus.
 There is even an Easter cactus.
 They like average to warm temperatures, but you should let the soil dry out between waterings.
-It takes less water during the winter.
+They take less water during the winter.

-Dumb cane - The dumb cane (Dieffenbachia) is another easygoing plant for your home.
-They have white and green variegated leaves and can grow to be 3 feet tall.
+Dumb cane: The dumb cane (Dieffenbachia) is another easygoing plant for your home.
+It has white and green variegated leaves and can grow to be 3 feet (91 cm.) tall.
 They like average temperatures and medium to high humidity.
 The soil should dry out between waterings.

-Moth orchid – The moth orchid (Phalaenopsis) is the easiest orchid to raise.
+Moth orchid: The moth orchid (Phalaenopsis) is the easiest orchid to raise.
 That really doesn’t say much though, because everyone knows orchids are difficult plants.
-There are a lot of flower shades and one stem that blooms can last 18 months long.
+There are a lot of flower shades and one stem that has blooms that can last 18 months.
 This plant likes warm days and cool nights.
-You should never overwater it and fertilize it once a month all year with orchid fertilizer.
+You should never overwater the plant, and remember to fertilize it once a month all year with orchid fertilizer.